Preparing to volunteer

 - Consider which countries you're most suited to.
 The climate, customs, food, transport, people and culture.
 Explore where you can go with this in mind.

-- You may have considered the professional challenges, but are you ready for the physical and emotional?
+- You may have considered the professional challenges, but are you ready for the physical and emotional challenges?
 How do you respond to change, stress or social isolation?
 Can you work in an under-resourced environment?

 - Think in advance about returning to Australia after an assignment.
 Volunteers spend time away from friends, family, and, in some cases, partners.
 Volunteers leave behind houses, jobs and comfortable routines.